zzuu666/antue/components/input/index.en-US.md

 - A user input in a form field is needed.
 - A search input is required.

+> because lack select component, some example can not realize

 ## API

 ### Input